mendix/docs/content/appstore/connectors/opc-ua.md

 For each OPC UA server, the following information will need to be stored in a OpcUaServerCfg object.

 * ServerID (String) – a short nickname that you assign to the server so that you can identify it easily.
-Primarily UAed for error and log messages.
+Primarily used for error and log messages.
 * URL (String) – the full URL of the OPC UA server (e.g.: opc.tcp://localhost:53530/OPCUA/SimulationServer)
-* UAername (String) – the UAername UAed if the authentication type is `CREDENTIALS`
+* username (String) – the username used if the authentication type is `CREDENTIALS`
-* Password (String) – the password for the UAername UAed if the authentication type is `CREDENTIALS`, only UAed for data-entry.
+* Password (String) – the password for the username used if the authentication type is `CREDENTIALS`, only used for data-entry.
 After saving this field is reset.
-* Password_Encrypted (String) – the encrypted password for the UAername, automatically takes the 'Password' and encrypts the value
+* Password_Encrypted (String) – the encrypted password for the username, automatically takes the 'Password' and encrypts the value
 * AuthenticationType (Enumeration) – the type of authentication required for this server: `NONE`, `CREDENTIALS`, or `CERTIFICATE`
-* CertificatePassword (String) – the certificate password required when UAing the `CERTIFICATE` type of authentication, only UAed for data-entry.
+* CertificatePassword (String) – the certificate password required when using the `CERTIFICATE` type of authentication, only used for data-entry.
 After saving this field is reset.
 * CertificatePassword (String) – the encrypted password for the certificate, automatically takes the CertificatePassword and encrypts the value

 You can see an example of how this can be set up in the [OPC UA Client example implementation](#example-implementation) section.